klen/signalbus/README.md

 ## Contributing

-Development of The Knocker happens at: https://github.com/klen/signalbus
+Development of The library happens at: https://github.com/klen/signalbus

 ##  License